jasonkwok/Repo-Branch/README.md

 # Repo Branch
-Script to get the last modified time and git branch of your directory.
+Script to get the last modified time and branch information of all repositories in your directory.

 ## Installation
 1. `git clone https://github.com/jasonkwok/Repo-Branch.git`